All around the world people are experiencing the power, love and inspiration in simply gathering to be in Satsang together.

-Gatherings are free of charge Naturally, expenses to come together can be shared amongst the group, however we ask that no donations are collected for or on behalf of Mooji Foundation.
-In case someone wishes to donate to Mooji Foundation, you can direct them here.
+Gatherings are free of charge Naturally, expenses to come together can be shared amongst the group, however we ask that no donations are collected for or on behalf of Mooji Foundation or any other Mooji organization.
+In case someone wishes to donate, you can direct them here.

 Other points Please be aware that the Sangha groups have no legal or official affiliation with Mooji Foundation Ltd or the other Mooji organisations and therefore do not represent Mooji in any official way.